Need advice about parenting arrangements? Our family law firm in Brisbane is highly experienced in dealing with parenting matters.

 - Broadened definitions of “family violence” and “abuse” in 2012.

 These alterations have significantly impacted parenting outcomes relating to child custody disputes.
-If you are trying to negotiate a child custody agreement, it’s essential to get legal advice and to take the Act’s most recent changes into consideration.
+If you are trying to negotiate a child custody agreement, it’s essential to get legal advice from a family law specialist and to take the Act’s most recent changes into consideration.

 Family Dispute Resolutions

 All parties involved in a child custody matter must attend Family Dispute Resolution (FDR) if their dispute is to go to court.
 If the parenting dispute is not going to court then FDR is voluntary.
 FDR is designed to resolve custody matters out of court.
-Through mediation, parents can come to an agreement on their child’s future arrangements.
+Through mediation, one of the specialist family law services we provide, parents can come to an agreement on their child’s future arrangements.

 If FDR fails to resolve the matter, a child custody lawyer can help parents arrange further negotiations.
 Should these negotiations also fail to produce an agreement, the matter will most likely end up in court.